Tattoos (Brantley Gilbert album)

-Tattoos is the seventh studio album by American country rock singer Brantley Gilbert.
-It was released on September 13, 2024, via Big Machine Records' Valory imprint.
+Tattoos is the seventh studio album by the American country rock singer Brantley Gilbert.
+It was released on September 13, 2024, via Valory Music Co.
 The album was preceded by the single "Over When We're Sober" featuring Ashley Cooke, and the promotional singles "Off the Rails", "Me and My House" featuring Struggle Jennings and Demun Jones, and "Dirty Money" featuring Justin Moore.

 Content

 Gilbert announced the album on July 17, 2024.
 It is his seventh studio album, and was released on September 13, 2024.
-Vocal collaborators include Justin Moore, Ashley Cooke, Struggle Jennings, Demun Jones, Gary LeVox of Rascal Flatts, Hank Williams Jr., Hank Williams III, and Coleman Williams.
+Vocal collaborators include Justin Moore, Ashley Cooke, Struggle Jennings, Demun Jones, and Gary LeVox of Rascal Flatts.